skynetapp/AlchemyExtractAPI/README.md

 Modules | AlchemyExtract | Alchemy Extract Controller, Alchemy Extract Action, Alchemy Extract MySql, Alchemy Extract View, Alchemy Extract DB Mongo|
 Views | AlchemyExtract | header.tpl, footer.tpl(Common files), masterList.tpl,detailList.tpl|

+#### Architecture

+1. Read data from MySQL Table where EntityExtractionStatus='' and status=0 (Table name - BlueMixAlmEntityExtractReq)
+2. Invoke Watson by calling Alchemy API (entities) which calls the **api key** and gets response from API for multiple records.
+3. The response is processed and updated in Parent Table (alchemy_master) and the corresponding children are stored in child table name (alchemy_child).
+4. Updating the processed records status after getting the response.
+5. The raw response from Watson is also stored in MongoDB (lytepole) as raw JSON file.

 #### Code Flows as follows:
    * To insert or get data from DB code flows.. index.php -> Controller -> Action -> MySql.
    * To view the data code flows.. index.php -> Controller -> View.